sysmulch/portfolio_old/docs/software-documentation/escriptorium-install-debian-fqdn.md

     > If you can't sign in to the server using SSH, it could mean that SSH connections are blocked.
 In that case, sign into your account with your hosting provider and access the server using the hosting provider's browser-based terminal.
 You can use your terminal application later on after enabling SSH.

 1. Create a non-root user.
 Replace `htrfan` with the username of your choice.
+And in the steps that follow, replace `htrfan` with the username you have created.

     ```
     adduser htrfan
     ```

-    > From this point onward, replace `htrfan` with the username you have created.
+    > Generate a strong password when prompted by the `adduser` command, and save this password.

 1. Give `sudo` permissions to the newly created non-root user.